zkotti/cosmos-tour/guide.md

 **Description**

-This lavishly adorned guide to all 88 constellations in the night sky, complete with an illustrated star map for each one by esteemed stellar cartographer Wil Tirion, provides the exact location of every constellation, the details of its structure, and data on its surrounding astronomical neighbors.
+This beautifully illustrated reference to all 88 constellations in the night sky, replete with an illustrated star map for each one by renowned stellar cartographer Wil Tirion, includes the exact location of each constellation, its structure, and information on its astrological neighbors.

-Award-winning astronomy writer Govert Schilling takes us on this splendid visual tour, offering a complete history of astronomy via the lens of the constellations themselves.
-Organized alphabetically by constellation, his stargazing companion profiles each shining formation and includes basic info including size, visibility, and number of stars, as well as information on the discovery and official naming of the constellations and associated legends surrounding them.
+Govert Schilling, an award-winning astronomy writer, takes us on a spectacular visual tour of the heavens, providing a whole history of astronomy via the prism of the constellations.
+His stargazing companion, which is organized alphabetically by constellation, profiles each shining formation and includes basic information such as size, visibility, and number of stars, as well as information on the constellations' discovery and official naming, as well as legends surrounding them.

 Source [Best space and astronomy books](https://www.space.com/32982-best-astronomy-books.html)